Steelmonks-Admin/dawn-tailwind/README.marius.md

 - Install all necessary packages with `npm install`
 - Install Tailwind from `https://tailwindcss.com/`
 - Run Tailwind builder with `npm run tw`
-- See live preview of theme with `shopify theme dev` (make sure Shopify CLI is installed)
+- See live preview of theme with `npm run dev` or `shopify theme dev` (make sure Shopify CLI is installed)
 - Tailwind is used for development.
 All liquid files are included as per the `tailwind-config.js` and are Tailwind classes are _prefixed_ with **twcss-**, for example the `flex` class becomes `twcss-flex` to avoid overwriting Dawn's default styles.
 For responsive design, prefix as follows: `md:twcss-flex`

+# Important - Github Flows

+Under .github/workflows/ci.yml you will find the workflows that are set up.
+These worfklows are:

+- Tailwind css update: generates the css file for the whole store, using the tailwind config file (MANDATORY: if this workflow fails, the frontend will break and will no longer receive updates, remaining in a "stuck" state since app.css is not generated anymore.
+Generating it locally will not fix the issue and instead cause the issue mentioned below under "Git issues".
+Using Tailwind with Shopify is tricky so we have to generate it like this and we have to do it successfully every time)
+- lighthouse: not working currently, optional to monitor performance
+- theme-check: checks the Shopify theme for errors before publishing, this usually passes all the time if you have Shopify CLI installed and are using the theme dev

 # Git issues - "Please clean your repository tree before checkout"